Q&A

 But how exactly does it do this?
 When you’re breathing normally, the small air sacs in your lungs, called alveoli, can sometimes collapse spontaneously.
 This can negatively affect lung function and reduce the gas exchange that occurs there.
 Sighs help to prevent these effects.

-READ: What does the state of flux mean?
+READ: What was the earliest way of communication?

 Is a nebulizer better than an inhaler?